lop-Louis/northbook/docs/governance.md

 # Anti-drift Content Governance

-<a href="#scope" data-primary-action>Use these rules when you edit or approve any page.</a>

-<a href="./runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>
+Keep public docs anti-drift by following this policy. <a href="#scope" data-primary-action>Apply the rules</a> or <a href="./runbooks/index" data-secondary-action>Jump to the runbooks index</a>.

 > Public-safe content only.
 Internal specifics live elsewhere.
 This page is the Anti-drift content governance playbook; project-level governance (RACI, automation owners, SLOs) lives in [`GOVERNANCE.md`](https://github.com/lop-Louis/go-to-docs/blob/main/GOVERNANCE.md).